Reference: Evolution of Physics

 .

-Classical mechanics applies to inertial systems.
-Inertial systems comply with Galileo’s law of inertia.
-This law treats inertia qualitatively and not quantitatively.
-These inertial systems are limited to the familiar material domain.
-Motion in different inertial systems is related according to the Galilean transformation.
+Classical mechanics applies to inertial systems that are limited to the familiar material domain.
+Inertial systems comply with Galileo’s law of inertia that treats inertia as constant and velocity as uniform in all inertial systems.
+Motion in different inertial systems is related by addition of velocities according to the Galilean transformations.
 Such motion is perceived in a relative sense only.
 It has no absolute basis.

 .